tonyjohnston/ios-date-conversions/README.md

 # ios-date-conversions

 Super old code from my first iOS app.
-It uses the UIDatePicker class to convert between each of the calendar identifiers supported by the NSCalendar class in the Cocoa framework.
+It uses the UIDatePicker class to convert any NSDate object's individual NSDateComponents between each of the supported calendars, identified by NSLocale, in the NSCalendar class of the Cocoa framework.